Future Choices

 Flexibility

-The programme runs throughout the year, it is not a college of replacement for accredited courses.
-There are no minimum qualifications required to join the programme and the study of English and Maths is not mandatory.
+The programme runs throughout the year, it is not a college or replacement for accredited courses, and there are no minimum qualifications required to join the programme.
+The programme does not cover support to gain English and Maths qualifications; if these are still an ongoing need then this would need to be discussed with the young person’s SEND Caseworker and arranged separately.

-The flexibility of the programme means that if you are offered a paid job, you can either reduce the hours on your programme or leave Future Choices.
-If you wish to leave, you will have continued support from Future Choices to maintain your new employment and keep the social relationships you have made with us.
-Your outcomes will be reviewed annually to determine the next appropriate provision.
+The flexibility of the programme means that if you are offered a paid job, you can either reduce your hours on the programme or leave Future Choices.

 Is this for you?